 “One group that wants to kill you and the other that doesn’t want you here.
 Sometimes I think we should stop looking for the rebels, stop looking and just head home.”

-There are three things you need to understand if the Sergeant’s line of thinking is going to make any sense.
-The first was that Danika was an engineer, and an officer too, but that wasn’t the heart of it, most of his problems were technical.
+There are three things Danika understood if the Sergeant’s line of thinking was going to make any sense.
+The first was sinceDanika was an engineer, and an officer too, most of his problems were technical.
 How to reconstruct the road between Abwa & Aqlawliy, so that you could still have three paralel lines and still run all the gas pipes through without problems; how to position the new biofuel plant so that transport skifts wouldn't interfer with other commercial trafic flow; and the like.
 Sargent Guzman, on the other hand, was part of pasification and anti-gerila warfare.
-In general, Sargent Ayar Guzman delt with three types of people: those that saw him as a thug and that their civil duty was to ridacule, anoye, and protest the presence and actions of the Sargant, whenever the oppertunity presented itself; those that saw it their holy duty to kill Sargent Guzman, his fellow soldiers, and as many of their Jahan neighbors as possible, since these neighbors are in some way collaborating with those soldiers by not helping them kill them; and lastly anyone not fitting into these two categories, which consisted largely of Sergeant Guzman’s fellow soldiers.
+In general, Sargent Ayar Guzman delt with three types of people: those that saw him as a thug and that their civil duty was to ridacule, annoy, and protest the presence and actions of the Sargant, whenever the oppertunity presented itself; those that saw it their holy duty to kill Sargent Guzman, his fellow soldiers, and as many of their Jahan neighbors as possible, since these neighbors are in some way collaborating with those soldiers by not helping them kill them; and lastly anyone not fitting into these two categories, which consisted largely of Sergeant Guzman’s fellow soldiers.
 His problems, at least the real important ones, you know besides the people protesting, or throwing rocks, those only dent the body armor if that, involved whose smuggling weapons to whom and where the latest skift bomb is going to be.
-You know, the kind of problems that make the planetary and interplanetary news.
+You know, the kind of problems making the planetary and interplanetary news.
 This brings us to Guzman’s other problem, every pacification troopers problem, bad Intel, which brings us to Raza town.
-If you’ve never been to Jahan, then you should know that all it’s urban centers, rural ones too, are set up in nice grids.
+If you’ve never been to Jahan, then you should know that all its urban centers, rural ones too, are set up in nice grids.
 The street numbers are in hundred designations to the kilometer; streets that all fall within that number receive a letter corresponding to the same number on their alphabet.
 An entire section of streets that have the same letter, or the first part of a word, often get referred to as towns.
 One of these sections, one of the newer developments, on the northern side of Farhod on the way to the Skyport, consists of five streets: Razahaseeb; Razabaz; Razabilal; Razajansher; and Razakhwaja.
-All of this buildings are in the Muhajadean style, shops with the dwelling on top, not surprising, since there are roughly a billion Muhajadeans living on Jahan, Muhajade, being Jahan’s closest planetary neighbor.
+All of these buildings are in the Muhajadean style, shops with the dwelling on top, not surprising, since there are roughly a billion Muhajadeans living on Jahan, Muhajade, being Jahan’s closest planetary neighbor.
 Well it so happened that Intel claimed that one of these little buildings happened to be storing weapons for the rebels, on Razakhwaja, which is the street closest to the little plaza and furthest of the five away from the Skyport.
 Sergeant Guzman was assigned to first Legget Helgarson Argentiaman at that time, who got that assignment.
 Anyhow, the Sergeant sets up the perimeter round the place, and the Legget leads the strike team in.
 Things are a little crazy at first, as they are always when a bunch of soldiers burst into a place, which happened to be a jewelry shop.
 Well, after about five minute, word comes through the Com, that’s is the wrong street address.
 So, the Legget apologizes repeatedly, and they go off to the new address.

 This scene repeats itself… three more times.